aminjkvs/StartWithParrotMiniDrones/README.md

 ## Additional Add-on Packages in Matlab Simulink (but not limitted to):

-Simulink Support Package for PARROT Minidrone >= v.17.2.1 (Software Requirements for ground station)
+Simulink Support Package for Parrot Minidrones >= v.17.2.1 (Software Requirements for ground station)

-Aerospace Blockset (5GB) (Model, simulate, and analyze aerospace vehicle dynamics)
+Aerospace Toolbox and Aerospace Blockset (5GB) (Model, simulate, and analyze aerospace vehicle dynamics)

 Simulink Coder (800MB) (Generate C and C++ code from Simulink and Stateflow models)